linuxdaemon/SourceBot/README.md

     * `blog text NOT NULL`
     * `rb_id bigint NOT NULL`

 * `tag_stats` A table for storing information on tag searches, for the purposes of statistical measurement.
-This table may be made optioninal in the future, but it required as of v0.1
+This table may be made optioninal in the future, but it required as of v0.1.
+Columns:
-    ##### Columns
     * `id int NOT NULL AUTO_INCREMENT PRIMARY KEY`
     * `url text NOT NULL`
     * `tag text NOT NULL`